MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 You can monitor the security baseline and secured-core settings during both deployment and runtime.
 You can also disable drift control during deployment when you configure security settings.

 With drift control applied, security settings are refreshed every 90 minutes.
 This refresh interval ensures remediation of any changes from the desired state.
-Continuous monitoring and auto-remediation allow you to have a consistent and reliable security posture throughout the lifecycle of the device.
+Continuous monitoring and autoremediation allow you to have a consistent and reliable security posture throughout the lifecycle of the device.

 Secure baseline on Azure Stack HCI: